EU Nutrition Facts Labels and Templates

 Under the current EU regulations, the Standard Nutrition Facts Label is used the most and is presented in a tabular format if there is enough space for it.
 The Standard Label is required to show mandatory nutritional information such as energy (in kJ and kcal), protein, fat, saturated fats (the portion of the total fat content that comes specifically from saturated fats), carbohydrates, sugars (the portion of the total carbohydrate content that comes from sugars) and salt.

-If there are optional or additional nutrients that are consumed in large amounts, it should also be declared on the label.
+Additional nutrients can be included voluntarily, but vitamins and minerals must be declared only when a claim is made or the food is fortified, and must follow the required format.
 However, if a food product makes a nutrition or health claim related to Vitamin C for example, then it becomes compulsory to declare the amount of Vitamin C on the label.
 Additionally, manufacturers may voluntarily provide information about vitamins and minerals, including Vitamin C, as long as it is presented in a specific format and complies with the regulation’s requirements.

 Front-of-Pack Nutrition Label